gggraph/Genesis/README.md

 ### Testing a contract

-Once you have both a CST file and a related CRT file, you can run contract using _testcontract_ command in genesis.exe, only for testing your code.
+Once you have both a CST file and a related CRT file, you can run contract using _testcontract_ command in genesis.exe.
 It will output registers value to the console.
 Contract Implementation are currently in development.
-CST and CRT can only be test with cmd console and cannot being validated inside blocks.
+CST and CRT can only be test and cannot being validated inside blocks.
 List of OPCODES can be read at vmopcode1.ini.
 Don't modify this file or CST binary conversion will not work properly!

 **Have fun with the Genesis Virtual Machine!**